moj-analytical-services/IntroRTraining/Intro_markdown.md

 x <- c(3, 2, 4)
 ```

-This uses the "c" function - the c is short for "concatenate".
-You can now see the new object x in the 'workplace'.
-Note that the old object x has been overwritten and that the new object is of class numeric.
+This uses the `c()` function - the "c" is short for "concatenate".
+You can now see the new object `x` in the R environment.
+Note that the old object `x` has been overwritten and that the new object is of class numeric.

 The console will remember your most recent commands, if you want to reuse one, just use the up and down arrows to scroll through them.
 When you have found the one that you want, press return, R will repeat that line of code and display the results.